What internal parasites can my horse get and how can I manage them?

-Horses and ponies can have a variety of internal and external parasites throughout their lifetime.
-While having a low worm burden will have little or no effect on a horse’s health, a high parasite burden can cause serious health problems if left untreated.
+Horses, ponies, donkeys and their hybrids can have a variety of internal parasites throughout their lifetime.
+While having a low parasite burden will have little or no negative effect on a horse’s health, a high parasite burden can cause serious health problems if left untreated.

-There are a range of internal parasites that can affect horses in the UK, and these can include:
+There are a range of internal parasites that can affect horses in the UK.
+These include:

 • Small redworms